 You can, quite reasonably, expect smart locks and access control systems to be free from alarming security vulnerabilities - such a common issue for an average IoT device.
 Well, this training will prove you wrong.
 After performing multiple hands-on exercises with a dozen of real devices and various technologies, you will never look at the devices the same way.
 During this course students will perform: wireless sniffing, spoofing, cloning, replay, DoS, authentication and command-injection attacks.

 Bluetooth Low Energy is one of the most exploding IoT technologies.
 BLE devices surround us more and more - not only as wearables, toothbrushes and sex toys, but also smart locks, medical devices and banking tokens.
 Alarming vulnerabilities of these devices have been exposed multiple times recently.
 And yet, the knowledge on how to comprehesively assess their security seems very uncommon.
 Not to mention best practices guidelines, which are practically absent.

 There is no doubt electronic locks are among the most profitable smart devices to attack.
-And yet recent disclosures of multiple vulnerabilities clearly show there are not enough specialists able to help with software-related issues to so-far mostly hardware vendors.
+And yet recent disclosures of multiple vulnerabilities clearly show there are not enough specialists able to help with software-related issues of so-far mostly hardware vendors.
 This course is intended to fill this skills gap.
-Based on hands-on exercises with real devices (we will have fun hacking a dozen various smart locks), you will learn how to analyse their security and design them properly.
+Based on hands-on exercises with real devices (a dozen various smart locks), attendees will learn how to analyze their security and design them properly.